Guide to Buying a Home in a Hot Seattle Real Estate Market

 Work with a realtor who knows the ins and outs of Seattle and its surrounding suburbs.
 The right realtor can help you make a competitive offer and counteroffer, if necessary because they understand what it takes to be noticed.
 They can even recommend similar neighborhoods if your desired location is out of your price range or has nothing available.

 Let’s not forget the best realtor is one who is available as often as you need them.
 Sellers in hot real estate markets don’t waste any time.
-They’ll list their home, show it a time or two, and then review offers/make a decision within a couple days of the last showing or open house.
+They’ll list their home, show it a time or two, and then review offers/make a decision within several days of the last showing or open house.
 You’ll want to be sure you have the right offer on the table so yours is top of mind during consideration.
 Better yet, so your offer is the one that’s picked.

 When interviewing realtors, be sure to ask them questions like: